Pomax/BezierInfo-2/docs/chapters/control/content.en-GB.md

   return sum
 ```

-And now for the extremely optimized versions:
+And now for the optimized versions:

 ```
 function Bezier(2,t,w[]):